 This is a good time to check workers for signs of fatigue, frostbite or hypothermia.
 Remind workers to limit consumption of caffeine, nicotine and other stimulants as this increases their heart rate, causing them to feel warmer than they actually are.

 If using portable heaters in break areas, make sure to properly vent the area and use CO sensors to monitor for carbon monoxide exposure.

 Provide Proper PPE

 Be sure to take extra steps in ensuring workers are wearing all necessary personal protective equipment (PPE) when winter weather conditions are present.

 Hard hats should be worn at all times to protect against falling objects like icicles and slips and falls on ice.
 Using liners in hard hats will help keep workers warm and prevent heat from escaping.

-Glove and mittens should be selected that enables workers with enough manual dexterity to work with tools and materials.
-Remind workers to keep their gloves on at all times, especially when climbing ladders, scaffolding or getting onto construction equipment.
+Gloves and mittens should be selected that enable workers with enough manual dexterity to work with tools and materials.
+Remind workers to keep their gloves on at all times, especially when climbing ladders, scaffolding, or getting onto construction equipment.
 Frostbite can occur immediately if workers touch extremely cold metal with bare hands.

 Workers should wear waterproof boots with non-slip soles and extra socks to protect against the cold if wearing steel-toed boots since the metal acts as a cold sink.